artemrizhov/django-mail-templated/README.rst

         message.subject, message.body))

     # Change subject and body manually at any time.
 But remember they can be
-    # overwritten by template rendering if not rendered yet.
+    # overwritten by the template rendering if not rendered yet.
     message.subject = subject
     message.body = body

-    # This is also good point for serialization.
-Subject and body will be also
+    # This is also a good point for serialization.
+Subject and body will also be
     # serialized, the template system will not be used after deserialization.
     message = pickle.loads(pickle.dumps(message))